MvvmCross/MvvmCross/docs/_documentation/platform/ios-view-presenter.md

 }
 ```

-If you return `null` from the `OverridePresentationAttribute` the iOS View Presenter will fallback to the attribute used to decorate the view controller.
+If you return `null` from the `PresentationAttribute` the iOS View Presenter will fallback to the attribute used to decorate the view controller.
 If the view controller is not decorated with a presentation attribute it will use the default presentation attribute (a _animated_ child presentation).

 ## Extensibility
 The presenter is completely extensible!
 You can override any attribute and customize attribute members.